-Join Judy Steiner-Williams for an in-depth discussion in this video Writing the SWOT, part of Writing Business Reports.
+Join Judy Steiner-Williams for an in-depth discussion in this video Writing the SWOT, part of Writing a Business Report.

 - Your company has just identified a problem that needs to be solved, and you have been assigned to the team that has been tasked with finding a solution.
 Once you and your team members are certain you understand the exact problem, then the purpose of the investigation will be to solve that problem, and a purpose statement will evolve.
 As with any business project or problem, a structured planning method needs to be established.
 Creating a SWOT analysis can be a beneficial first step in identifying a company's strengths, weaknesses, opportunities, and threats.